accessibilitywars/zaw2/content/builds/hybrid-memeaver.md

 ---

 This build is the Weaver alternative for Inferno Elementalist.
 With the addition of Major Grandmaster trait {{ trait(id="1675" , name="Inferno") }}, burning you do now scales off of your Power instead of Condition Damage.
-Although Tempest does more damage, this build offers a few small advantages against Tempest in niche conditions and decent DPS in the following conditions:
+Although Tempest does more damage, this build offers a few small advantages against Tempest in niche conditions and decent DPS in the following *very unlikely* conditions:

 > 1. Being locked out of melee range (Pylon Kiting, Flak Kiting)
 > 2. You have only standard power food
 > 3. Multiple reset phases (e.g. All the EOD Strikes)
 > 4. During CC phases where you can't deal damage
 > 5. When you are constantly forced to cancel your overloads
+> 6. You do not own HoT or VoE

 This build attempts to maximise this trait by staying in {{ skill(id="5492") }} as much as possible while, while phase resets allow you to reset your opener, triggering {{ trait(id="2131") }}.
 Although this is a power build, there is a ramp-up time.